Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 In order to preserve data I still have duplicate product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.

 More work also needs to be done to label fullvisitorid's with a country and city.
+There is still 116144 fullvisitorid's without a country.

 ## Future Goals